eclipse-hono/hono/site/content/deployment/enmasse.md

 ## Register Device

 Similarly as in other deployments, we can now register the device and send telemetry data.
-First let's register a device using an Openshift route for the `device registry` service.
+First let's register a device using an OpenShift route for the `device registry` service.

 ~~~sh
 ~hono/example$ curl -X POST -i -H 'Content-Type: application/json' -d '{"device-id": "4711"}' http://hono-service-device-registry-http-hono.$(minishift ip).nip.io/registration/DEFAULT_TENANT